What do Millennials and Gen Z really want from their insurance agents?

-All of this is to say that you don’t have to throw out traditional processes of your agency retention and growth strategy - relationships are still essential for your business with older and younger generations alike.
+All of this is to say that you don’t have to throw out traditional agency retention and growth strategy processes - relationships are still essential for your business with older and younger generations alike.

 Instead, utilize modern technology to enhance and strengthen your relationships with your clients and prospective clients.

 And don’t sleep on the huge opportunity to insure Millennials and Gen Z.